This post may contain affiliate links. If you click through and make a purchase, I may receive a small commission at no extra cost to you.

 After all my work is done, I’m able to get my monthly shopping trip prepped with very little effort.
 I go through my list, and update the quantity of each item.
 I know exactly how much we’ll use because I know what we’ll be eating.

-And I use that time to grow my business.
-To pitch.
-To write blog posts.
-To create a course.
+I’ve used that time to grow my business.
+To pitch for clients.
+Or write blog posts.

 Do you find meal planning helps you devote more time to writing?